-Russia’s US Propaganda Campaign Infiltrated Instagram, Too
+Russia’s U.S. Propaganda Campaign Infiltrated Instagram, Too

 Other posts on the “rainbow_nation_US” Instagram account are mostly innocuous-seeming messages and memes that echo postings made by the LGBT United group on Facebook.

-Another Russia-linked Facebook page called “Blacktivists” stoked racial tensions during the campaign through Facebook, Twitter, and, it appears, Instagram posts.
+Another Russia-linked Facebook page called “Blacktivists” and designed to appear that it was affiliated with Black Lives Matter activists in the U.S., stoked racial tensions during and after the campaign, using Facebook, Twitter, and, it appears, Instagram posts.

-The _blacktivistt_ Instagram account had around 11,900 followers and 1,263 posts when it was suspended, according to Google’s cached data.
+The _blacktivistt_ Instagram account had at least 11,900 followers and 1,263 posts when it was suspended, according to Google’s cached data.

-Using Facebook’s advertising tools, Russian operatives not only targeted users by demographics, geography, gender and interests, but also used a Facebook feature called Custom Audiences to send specific messages to voters based on separate data, like lists of people who had visited other websites, people familiar with Facebook’s investigation told the Washington Post.
+Using Facebook’s advertising tools, Russian operatives not only targeted users by demographics, geography, gender, and interests, but also used a Facebook feature called Custom Audiences to send specific messages to voters based on separate data, like lists of people who had visited other websites, people familiar with Facebook’s investigation told the Washington Post.

 Instagram offers similar advertising tools, and was one of the many internet platforms campaigns used to reach voters with targeted messages last year.
 The 2016 campaigns bought an estimated $1.4 billion in ads from Facebook, Twitter, Google, YouTube, Snapchat, and other platforms, a staggering surge of 789% from 2012.

-The Facebook ads that Facebook has identified so far had been seen by 10 million people, the company wrote in a blog post on Monday that described some of the ways the mega-network intends to protect its users from manipulation.
+The ads that Facebook has identified so far had been seen by about 10 million people, with 44% of the ads seen before the 2016 election and the rest after, the company wrote in its blog post.
+The post also described some of the ways the mega-network intends to protect its users from manipulation.

 Sen. Warner, who said on Wednesday that the internet giants appeared to be taking the threat seriously, also urged more transparency around the Russia-backed posts.

 “At the end of the day, it’s important the public see these ads,” he said.
 The following day, he took to Twitter to repeat the idea, adding, “Retweet if you agree.”